roura356a/csk/intl.en-US/User Guide/Kubernetes cluster/Security management/Kube-apiserver audit logs.md

     as "source IP address" limit 100
     ```

--   The condition expression is `operation event =~ ".*"`.
+-   The condition expression is`operation event =~ ".*"`.

 Example 2: Set an alarm notification for failed Internet access to apiserver

 To prevent malicious attacks on a Kubernetes cluster for which Internet access is enabled, you need to monitor the number of Internet access times and the failed access rate.
 Specifically, an alarm notification must be sent, when the number of Internet access times reaches a specified threshold and the failed access rate exceeds a specified threshold.
-Furthermore, the alarm notification must include detailed information such as the area to which the user IP address belongs, the user IP address, and the high risk IP address.
+Furthermore, the alarm notification must include detailed information such asto which the user IP address belongs, the user IP address, and the high risk IP address.
 For example, to receive an alarm notification when the number of Internet access times reaches 10 and the failed access rate exceeds 50%, configure the following settings:

 -   Query statement.

     ```

     * | select ip as "source IP address", total as "number of access times", round(rate * 100, 2) as "failed access rate%", failCount as "number of illegal access times", CASE when security_check_ip(ip) = 1 then 'yes' else 'no' end  as "high risk IP address",  ip_to_country(ip) as "country", ip_to_province(ip) as "province", ip_to_city(ip) as "city", ip_to_provider(ip) as "network operator" from (select CASE WHEN json_array_length(sourceIPs) = 1 then json_format(json_array_get(sourceIPs, 0)) ELSE  sourceIPs END as ip, count(1) as total, sum(CASE WHEN "responseStatus.code" < 400 then 0